-Though it’s a day off from school and work, New Year’s Day is also a day to get down to business.
-While you’re starting in on your New Year’s resolutions, college students and college-bound high school students should do each January.
-The Department of Education starts accepting the Free Application for Federal Student Aid (more commonly known as "FAFSA") on January 1 each year.
-State application deadlines fall soon after—as early as February in some cases.
-So while you might not start classes until August or September, you want to start applying for financial aid as soon as the FAFSA is available each year.
+Though it is a holiday, New Year’s Day is also a day to get down to business.
+While you’re starting your New Year’s resolutions, college students and college-bound high school students should also start filling out the Free Application for Federal Student Aid.
+The Department of Education starts accepting the FAFSA") on January 1 of each year.
+State application deadlines fall soon after, some as early as February.
+So while you might not start classes until August or September, start applying for financial aid as soon as the FAFSA is available each year.

 Completing the FAFSA is an important step in funding your education The FAFSA is used by the Department of Education to determine eligibility for federal student financial aid for college.
 This aid includes federal grant programs (such as the Pell Grant), federal work-study, and federal student loans.
 It is also used by states to determine eligibility for their college aid programs, such as state grants.
 Colleges also use the FAFSA to determine eligibility for the need-based aid programs they administer.
 Finally, many scholarship opportunities request FAFSA information as part of their application process.
-Even if you think that you won’t qualify for free money in the form of need-based college scholarships and grants, you should still apply.
-At the minimum, the vast majority of students qualify for Stafford Loans, low-interest federal student loans.
+Always apply for need-based scholarships and grants.
+At the minimum, you will qualify for Stafford Loans, low-interest federal student loans.

 TVisit fafsa.ed.gov and check out "Before Beginning a FAFSA" to get prepared.
 There you will find information about application deadlines, required documents, applying for a PIN, and the application process.
 We also offer financial aid resources at Scholarships.com.
 For further reading, check out our "Resources" section.